AlexandruCiobanu/flexxb/FlexXB/README.txt

 - Circular references in the object graph will cause StackOverflow exceptions.

 RELEASE NOTES

+1.0 - 24-03-2009
+	- Enhancement (Issue 4) - Add support for having text elements in a serialized object
+	- Feature: FXB-009 Use paths in xml aliases
+	- Changed the name of the entry point class to FlexXBEngine

 1.0 beta - 10-11-2008
 	- Feature: FXB-005 Integrate model object cache to insure object uniqueness